 • Is proactive and focused

-Section 2: Risk-Based VM Processes
+Section 2: Risk-Based Vulnerability Management Processes

 Implementing a risk-based approach to your vulnerability management program